 Workplace Noise Monitoring

 Damage to hearing is a major cause of industrial injury with an estimated cost to the NHS in managing it of £450 million per year (NHS England, March 2015).
 The 'Control of Noise at Work Regulations 2005' came into effect on the 6th of April 2006, setting out clear noise exposure limits to help reduce the hearing loss caused by work activities, placing responsibilities on employers to ensure that their workforce are not exposed to levels beyond these limits.
+If there is a risk to health from noise and the levels are thought to be at or above the first action value of 80dB then an occupational noise assessment must be carried out.

 At Blue Turtle we use approved analytical methods to carry out workplace noise monitoring surveys producing a clear depiction of noise levels in the workplace, clearly identifying higher exposure areas where further controls may be required.
 Personal noise dosimetry and frequency analysis techniques are also used to establish individual workers exposure allowing for a more focused approach to noise control measures.